pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 Either use surfaceList and cellComplementList, or use the manualSurfacesList.

+matName is the key to a material in the materials dictionary. density can be left at 0 to indicate using the default density from the dictionary.
+If you do specify density, pay attention to sign.
+MCNP uses negative values to mean g/cc.

 The rotMatrix and shift add a TRCL string.

 By default all cells are instantiated with an importance string based on the particles list set before the call to the cell function.